Best Tricep Exercises For Women

 I wasn’t even close.

-Turns out women wanted to learn how to tone up their arms!
+Turns out women want to learn how to tone up their arms!
 And since you’re here, I’m guessing that includes you too?

-You know, the “bat wings”… when “your arms wave goodbye too”… I HATE that slang.
+You know, the “bat wings”… when “your arms wave goodbye even after your hand stops”… I HATE that slang.

 So how about we do something about it?